mierenhoop/picomemo/README.md

 choose either `c25519.c/h` or `hacl.c/h`.

-You must link against libmbedcrypto (and/or configure your mbedtls build to only include the required functions.
+You must link against libmbedcrypto (and/or configure your mbedtls build to only include the required functions).

 ### API